Muhibullah-Shahjahan/chiralbd.org/content/teaching/PY4HDA.md

 - Building and evaluating regressing model using scikit-learn(A machine learning library built with Python)
 - Building and evaluating classification model using scikit-learn(A machine learning library built with Python)

+### Aims
+- Provides fundamentals of programming concepts through Python programming language.
+- Provides a solid understanding of data analysis workflow in the field of health sciences(i.e. public health, health data science, genomic data science)
+- We aim to develop thought processes and guide the learners to develop their analyst mindset, which is essential to becoming a successful health data analyst or researcher.

+### Who this course is for
+- If you have no programming experience but want to learn the necessary concepts in health research- then this is the right place for you to begin with.
+- If you have no data analysis experience but want learn end-to-end data analysis process from data collection to report writing- then this course is a great one to start.
+- If you have some experience but are not confident enough to start your project, you can start from here.
+- If you are an undergrad student and planning to start your research journey, this course will surely also help you.

+### Course Prerequisites
+There are no prerequisites, and we do not assume any prior background in computer programming or statistics.
+Students should, however, have installed Python and Jupyter Notebook, and worked through a basic tutorial on Python Environment Setup.

 <h3 style="color:red;">
 News and Announcements
 </h3>

 - As much as possible we use the [Piazza course site](https://piazza.com/class/kgp8llbdmx84s9) for new announcements.
 - [Slack](https://slack.com/) is a chatroom for discussion.
 The participants can interact with mentors, share their problems and solutions easily.

-### Course Prerequisites
-There are no prerequisites, and we do not assume any prior background in computer programming or statistics.
-Students should, however, have installed Python and Jupyter Notebook, and worked through a basic tutorial on Python Environment Setup.

 ## Instructors